 Self-Aligned Compass - Naturalism

-Most of us didn't even see it happen!
-Most assume we're back at Agnostic.
-But to the degree that we excluded religious / spiritual worldviews from the public square, one worldview took over the reference point.
-Naturalism asserts there is only the natural, physical world, and no super-natural, no spiritual or other dimensions.
-No God to answer to, no higher power, so do anything you want - but keep religion private.
+Most of us didn't even see it happen and assume we're back at Agnostic.
+But to the degree that religious / spiritual worldviews are excluded from the public square, one worldview remains as the default reference point.
+Naturalism asserts there is only the natural, physical world, no super-natural, no other dimensions, no God to answer to, no higher power, so do anything you want - just keep religion private.
 "Secular" has come to mean, "no religious views."
-In practice this became Australia's public reference point!
-Naturalism is now unofficially determining all our national, ethical, political decisions.
-Marriage, gender, religious education, terminating babies, the old and infirm, public narratives about science, climate, races, power/victim status, are all decided squarely on Naturalism as the reference point.
+In practice this Naturalism is Australia's public reference point, now unofficially determining all our national, ethical, political decisions.
+Marriage, gender, religious education, terminating babies, the old and infirm, public narratives about science, climate, races, power/victim status, are all decided squarely on the reduced basis of Naturalism.

 We were not asked if we wanted to shift our public reference point, let alone shift it to Naturalism.
 It just happened by excluding the other options.
 If we had been asked, "Do you want Naturalism as our new public reference point?" we would have certainly voted against it.
 Why?

-2) Also because with a little thought it soon becomes obvious that Naturalism is a really bad reference point.
-It inevitably leads to the Law of the Jungle, with everyone pulling for their own interests, and the most ruthless grab power to eliminate the competition.
+2) Also because with a little thought it soon becomes obvious that Naturalism is a really bad reference point because it inevitably leads to the Law of the Jungle, with everyone pulling for their own interests, with the most ruthless grabbing power to eliminate the competition.
 That's been the result in all socialist / communist governments, which are always based on, yep, Naturalism.
 We know where that road leads, and we don't want to go there.

 - Which worldview actually produces freedom of conscience?
-(Not merely allows it.)
+(Not merely allows it for the time being.)

 - Which has a proven record of producing moral societies, with humility and civic service?

 (PS.
 After returning to the climate of freedom that Christianity brings, maybe we can also remedy that agnosticism about evidences for the Creator.
-But that’s another story.)
+That’s another story.)